roelofsaj/PHASE/README.md

 # README #

+### This repository is no longer maintained.###
+This project has been transferred to the Lopatkin Lab at Barnard College.
+Please refer to [their fork of the code](https://github.com/ajlopatkin/PHASE) for the most up-to-date version and to report any issues.

 ### PHASE ###
 This project was developed as a replacement for an Excel macro in use by the Shafer Lab, 2018-2019.
 The current working version of both the MATLAB app and the compiled standalones is 4.2.